bailey27/cppcryptfs/README.md

 When "Recommended" is used, then cppcryptfs will use settings that result in improved performance and functionality at the expense of possibly running into new bugs.

+**Reset Warnings**

+Pressing the Reset Warnings button will turn back on any warning dialogs which were previously disabled by selecting "don't show this message again".

 Reverse Mode
 ------